Soft graviton exchange and the information paradox: Introduction and a summary of results

 A rather important consequence of \eqref{eqn:fourpoint} is the fact that upon a Fourier transform of the right hand side of that equation, we see that the four point function is non-zero only when

 This relation is very close to the Shapiro delay derived from the backreaction calculation of \cite{Dray:1984ha} in a first quantised formalism \cite{Hooft:2015jea, Hooft:2016itl, Betzios:2016yaq}.
 The curious discrepancy is in the extra factor in $\ell^2 + \ell + 2$ instead of the $\ell^2 + \ell + 1$ that was found in those references.
 As we will show in \secref{sec:discrepancy}, both results are correct in their own right and the present one must be seen as a second quantised generalisation that includes arbitrary off-shell fluctuations in the path integral.
 It is worth noting that our results are consistent with the expectation that quantum chaos is non-perturbatively realised; our calculation shows which parameters are required to be non-perturbatively treated (namely $\gamma$ and $\hbar$), and which perturbatively ($\sqrt{s}/\gamma M_{Pl}$), for this realisation.
-Our effective field theory setup allows us to see that while the eikonal expectation \cite{Shenker:2014cwa} that ladder diagrams yield the shock wave geometry is indeed largely true, the `classicalisation' also allows for off-shell gravitons to contribute to the black hole eikonal amplitude, as we show in \secref{sec:discrepancy}.
+Our effective field theory setup allows us to see that while the eikonal expectation \cite{Shenker:2014cwa} that ladder diagrams yield the shock wave geometry is indeed true, the `classicalisation' also allows for a different near-horizon approximation where an alternative black hole eikonal amplitude emerges, as we show in \secref{sec:discrepancy}.
 Moreover, our effective field theory is a natural framework that can capture exponentially suppressed amplitudes, and exponentially many of them, in the form of general $2\rightarrow N$ amplitudes in addition to the $2\rightarrow 2$ amplitudes we study in this paper.